 Make an impact

-If you want to be taken seriously, then run a one-off Café or a series of Cafés that will have an impact on the organization; that will engage people and make them sit up and ask, “Why has no one thought of this before?”
+If you want to be taken seriously, consider running a one-off Café or a series of Cafés that will have a lasting impact on the organization, engage people, and prompt them to ask, “Why has no one thought of this before?”

 You should always design a Café for a particular business purpose.
 Think about why you wish to use them and what you are looking to achieve for the business.